YouwangDeng/Leetcode/LeetcodeNote.md

 * the  lexicographically order is compare by column, no concern with row
 * use degree map and a queue to do BFS, use a map to store the data
 * set has to be declared in the outer scope
+* topological sort solution
+* remember to break when a diff happened

 ## Friend Circles
 * find a unvisited person, add 1 to count, dfs relationship with this person, find relation, continue dfs